Zefiro (rocket stage)

-Zefiro is a family of solid-fuel rocket motors developed by Avio and used on the European Space Agency Vega rocket.
-The name Zefiro derives from the acronym ZEro FIrst stage ROcket, conceived when this motor was intended to be used as first and second stages of San Marco program of the Italian Space Agency (ASI).
-The name also references the Greek god of the west wind, Zephyrus.
+Zefiro is a family of solid-fuel rocket motors developed by Avio and used on its Vega rocket series.
+The name Zefiro derives from the acronym "ZEro FIrst stage ROcket", chosen when the motor was intended for use as the first and second stages of the San Marco programme of the Italian Space Agency (ASI).
+The name is also the Italian spelling of Zephyrus, the Greek god of the west wind.

-As of 2024, two models Zefiro 40 and Zefiro 9 are in use on the Vega C rocket.
-The Zefiro 23, which powered the original Vega is no longer in production.
+As of 2026, the Zefiro 40 second stage and Zefiro 9 third stage are used on the Vega C rocket.
+The Zefiro 23 second stage, which powered the original Vega, is no longer in production.
+The numbers refer to the propellant mass in tonnes.
+However, because the designations were assigned early in development, the final propellant load is different.

 History

 The first engine completed was Zefiro 9, the third stage engine.
 The first test firing was carried out on 20 December 2005, at the Salto di Quirra Inter-force Test Range, on the Mediterranean coast in southeast Sardinia.
 The test was a complete success.
 After a critical design review based on the completed first test firings, the second test-firing of the Zefiro 9 took place at Salto di Quirra on 28 March 2007.
 After 35 seconds, there was a sudden drop in the motor's internal pressure, leading to an increased combustion time.
 On 23 October 2008, an enhanced version of the Zefiro 9 with a modified nozzle design and increased propellant load, the Zefiro 9A, was successfully tested.
 On 28 April 2009, the final qualification test firing of Zefiro 9A took place at the Salto di Quirra Interforce Test Range in Sardinia, Italy.

 The Zefiro 23 was test fired twice on 26 June 2006 and 27 March 2008 at Salto di Quirra.
 Both tests were successful and the motor qualified for use on Vega.

 Zefiro 40 first test occurred on 8 March 2018 also at Salto di Quirra with a successful 92 seconds burn.

 A failure of the Zefiro 23 occurred shortly after the planned ignition during the FalconEye 1 mission on 11 July 2019 which resulted in the loss of the satellite and a mission failure.
 The Zefiro 23 was supposed to fire for 77 seconds.
 Telemetry data showed the Vega rocket achieved a top speed of approximately 2.17 km/s, 233 seconds into flight.
 The rocket then deviated below its planned ascent trajectory before falling into the Atlantic Ocean north of the Centre Spatial Guyanais.

 A failure of a Zefiro-40 second stage occurred on 20 December 2022, reported as under-pressure issues at launch.